 South Windsor real estate guide & listings for sale

-Single detached homes and townhouses are the main housing type in South Windsor.
-About 45% of homes in this neighbourhood were constructed before the 1960s, while many of the remaining buildings were built in the 1960s and the 1990s.
-This part of the city offers mainly four or more bedroom and three bedroom homes.
-Roughly 90% of the units in the neighbourhood are occupied by homeowners while the rest are rented.
+Homeowners occupy nearly 90% of the dwellings in the neighbourhood and 10% are rented.
+Single detached homes and townhouses are the predominant housing type in this neighbourhood.
+Around 45% of properties in this area were constructed pre-1960, while the majority of the remaining buildings were built in the 1960s and the 1990s.
+This neighbourhood is primarily composed of four or more bedroom and three bedroom homes.

 In South Windsor, parents and their children will typically be able to reach schools and daycares on foot.
 Residents have the option of public and private schools at both the primary and secondary school level.
 In terms of eating, it is convenient to access the closest supermarket on foot in this neighbourhood.
 Grand Marais Road is among the best streets for food stores.
 There are also a limited number of opportunities for those who appreciate restaurants and cafes in close proximity.
 Likewise, home buyers have access to a fair number of nearby clothing stores.